Using cgroups for resource control

 • You need to have a Linux machine with cgroups enabled (this is the default on all recent DSS-supported distributions)

 • The DSS service account needs to have write access to one or several cgroups in which you want the DSS processes to be placed.
-This normally requires some action to be performed at system boot before DSS startup, and can be handled by the DSS-provided service startup script.
+This requires some privileged actions to be performed at system boot before DSS startup, and can be handled by the DSS-provided service startup script.

 Applicability